nttdataukhackathon2018/MoveMe/index.md

 ![Image](http://image.noelshack.com/fichiers/2018/37/5/1536938432-picture3.jpg)

-more you provide feedback, the better our suggestions will be!
+The more you provide feedback, the better our suggestions will be!

 ![Image](http://image.noelshack.com/fichiers/2018/37/5/1536938426-picture2.jpg)